Rel1cx/eslint-react/website/pages/docs/faq.md

 ## What is the purpose of `eslint-react`?

-The purpose of `eslint-react` is to provide ESLint plugins for not just for React DOM but also other libraries and frameworks that use React as a runtime.
+The purpose of `eslint-react` is to provide ESLint plugins for not just for React DOM but also other libraries and frameworks that use React as a UI runtime.
 Currently, it provides:

 - `eslint-plugin-react-x` - Core rules (DOM Irrelevant, Render Target Agnostic, Formatting Independent).
 - `eslint-plugin-react-dom` - DOM specific rules for React DOM.